jhuapl-bio/GE-Workshop-Sandbox/Advanced_Metagenomics.md

 Prerequisites:

 1. Java (OpenJDK)

+Do a 11 version install with `sudo apt install openjdk-11-jdk` but be aware this might not be accessible for all OS types

-2. Unix Environment (WSL2 see above for Windows Users)
+3. Unix Environment (WSL2 see above for Windows Users)

 On Windows, you need to be sure you are running WSL2